FF6BeyondChaos/BeyondChaosRandomizer/README.md

 Q: Can I add X feature?
 A: Possibly!
 Even if I don't think it's a good idea for the standard settings, it could be a flag.
 Send me a pull request to the project's Github.

-Q: Does Beyond Chaos EX work with X mod?
+Q: Does Beyond Chaos CE work with X mod?
 A: Probably not, especially if the mod makes large changes.
 But try Beyond Chaos Gaiden, which does work with Brave New World.

-Q: Does Beyond Chaos EX work on a real Super Nintendo?
+Q: Does Beyond Chaos CE work on a real Super Nintendo?
 A: Absolutely!
 Beyond Chaos has been tested on both Super Everdrive and SD2SNES, and it works 100% perfectly.

 Q: I found a bug!